-In Harlem, many clubs have live bands, but if you prefer to go somewhere iconic you should enter the Village Vanguard.
+In Harlem, many clubs have live bands, but if you prefer to go somewhere iconic, you must go to the Village Vanguard.
 Despite opening its doors in 1925, it has hardly changed since then and that accounts for much of its charm.
 When you go down the stairs of this place you will see some small tables where you can have a drink during the concert and several pictures of the musicians who have played, and there are many of them.

 In Times Square

 Other jazz clubs to see in Manhattan are "Iridium", known for having a variety of bands playing different genres such as jazz, blues and rock every day of the week.
-As it is right in Times Square, it is a perfect option to end the day if you have your hotel in this part of the city.
+As it is in the heart of Times Square, it is a perfect option to end the day if you have your hotel in this part of the city.

 Near Times Square is located another jazz club with a long history, "Birdland", whose name comes from the popular musician Charlie Parker and his nickname "Bird".
 This club is an essential part of the history of jazz in New York, especially in the 50s and 60s.
 Today, Birdland is known for its bands in residence and for hosting such popular events as the Umbria Jazz Festival in New York and the annual Django Reinhardt NY Festival.

-If you also feel like enjoying the authentic New York nightlife, don't hesitate to have a good cocktail at one of the best rooftops in New York.
+If you also feel like enjoying the authentic New York night do not hesitate to have a good cocktail in one of the best rooftops in New York.

-If you want to take a souvenir of your trip to New York and, in addition, you love shopping, you have to reserve time in your agenda to go to Macy's, the largest store in the world located on 34th Street, known as "The Fashion District", in the heart of Midtown Manhattan.
+If you want to take home a souvenir of your trip to New York and, in addition, you love shopping, you have to reserve time in your agenda to go to Macy's, the largest store in the world located on 34th Street, known as "The Fashion District", in Midtown Manhattan.

-Besides being one of the most popular places among New Yorkers for shopping, its history and anecdotes also make it worth a visit.
+In addition to being one of the most popular places for New Yorkers to shop, its history and anecdotes also make it worth a visit.
 For example, did you know that the first Santa Claus to work in a department store during Christmas was Macy's in 1862 and that this store organized the first Thanksgiving parade in 1924?

-Its building was declared of Historic Interest and tourists are offered a 10% discount on all their purchases.
-How not to take a tour of this mall?
+Its building was declared a Historic Landmark and tourists are offered a 10% discount on all their purchases.
+How can you not take a tour of this mall?

 Why I recommend Macy's

 Far from the strict luxury of other Manhattan malls, here you will find brands and products for all budgets.
 In addition, you will always find special offers (do not forget to check the Tax Free policy for travelers from outside the United States).
-If you' re traveling to New York at Christmas, Macy's and its decorations are a must.
+If you are traveling to New York at Christmas, Macy's and its decorations are a must.

-19. Enjoy New York's gastronomy in its authentic markets
+19. Enjoy the gastronomy of New York in its authentic markets

 Drinking and eating are two of the favorite activities for travelers when on vacation, especially in New York for its endless culinary possibilities.
 I have written a guide about 10 places to eat in New York Citybut here are my favorites in Manhattan to whet your appetite: